Ultrabenosaurus/PHP_DDNS/README.md

   * Write a wiki
   * Allow device name to be changed.
   * Translate `pinger` into languages besides PHP.

+### Plugins ###

+This is a rough list of the "official" plugins for __PHP_DDNS__ that I will be developing and maintaining alongside the core, in no meaningful order.

+1. "simple auth" (name TBC) - lets you password-protect the entry point for initiating connections to your devices.
+2. "admin portal" (name TBC) - provides a web interface for adding/removing devices, rather than programmatically.
+3. "Lockdown" - a system to easily deny access to parts of your site except from tracked devices.
+4. "Announce" - push notifications to one or more tracked devices.

 ## Credits ##